Apple grafting weekend at Cotehele

 We’ll show you how to graft your own apple tree that you’ll be able to take away and plant in your garden back home.

 We’ll be grafting trees of varieties specific to the Tamar Valley that aren’t widely available or common and that you can’t buy in your local grocery store.

-There will be a record 25 varieties to choose from this year, including six new types such as ‘Sidney Strake’, ‘Herring’s Pippin’ and the Cornish cooking apple ‘Polly Whitehair’ that takes its name from its prolific pinky-white blossom.
+There will be over 20 varieties to choose from this year, including six new types such as ‘Sidney Strake’, ‘Herring’s Pippin’ and the Cornish cooking apple ‘Polly Whitehair’ that takes its name from its prolific pinky-white blossom.
 The choices range from cooking and cider-making apples, to eating apples delicious straight from the tree.
 We like to think there's an apple for all occasions.